blwsh/basket/README.md

 # blwsh/basket

-A simple basket package which demonstrates use of TDD to develop funcotnality using PHP.
+A simple basket package which demonstrates use of TDD to develop functionality using PHP.

 ## Requirements